EU Energy Prices — The World's Most Expensive Major Economy for Industrial Power

 The 2022 EU Energy Crisis — €500/MWh Peak, €700B Support Measures

-EU governments collectively spent approximately €700–800 billion in energy support measures between September 2022 and end-2023 — including electricity price caps, windfall profit taxes on energy companies, gas storage filling mandates, emergency demand reduction programmes, and direct household energy payment vouchers.
-The crisis had several lasting structural effects: it dramatically accelerated EU renewable energy deployment (solar installation in the EU reached record levels in 2023 and 2024), drove significant energy efficiency investment, triggered the EU Electricity Market Reform (adopted April 2024) to better insulate consumer bills from gas price spikes, and accelerated the diversification away from Russian gas through expanded LNG import infrastructure.
-By 2024–2026, TTF gas prices had normalised to approximately €35–50/MWh and wholesale electricity to approximately €70–120/MWh — significantly below the crisis peaks but still above pre-2021 levels, reflecting the higher structural cost of replacing cheap Russian pipeline gas with LNG imports.
+EU governments collectively spent approximately €700–800 billion in energy support measures between September 2022 and end-2023 — a scale contextualised by our internet companies revenue analysis — including electricity price caps, windfall profit taxes on energy companies, gas storage filling mandates, and direct household energy payment vouchers.
+The crisis had several lasting structural effects: it dramatically accelerated EU renewable energy deployment (solar installation reached record levels in 2023 and 2024), triggered the EU Electricity Market Reform (adopted April 2024), and accelerated the diversification away from Russian gas through expanded LNG import infrastructure.
+By 2024–2026, TTF gas prices had normalised to approximately €35–50/MWh and wholesale electricity to approximately €70–120/MWh — below the crisis peaks but still above pre-2021 levels.

 EU Wholesale Electricity & Gas Prices — 2019 to 2026 (€/MWh)

-In the EU's electricity market, all generators receive the same price — the price set by the most expensive generator needed to meet demand at any given moment.
-This is usually a gas-fired plant, since gas plants have the highest variable costs and are therefore the last to be dispatched.
-When gas prices surge, the electricity price surges for everyone — including nuclear, hydro, and renewables generators that cost far less to operate.
-This "infra-marginal rent" — where renewable and nuclear generators receive the same high gas-linked price — was at the heart of the 2022 crisis windfall profits controversy that triggered EU windfall profit taxes and the subsequent electricity market reform.
+In the EU's electricity market, all generators receive the same price — set by the most expensive generator needed to meet demand (usually a gas-fired plant).
+When gas prices surge, the electricity price surges for everyone — including nuclear, hydro, and renewables that cost far less to operate.
+This "infra-marginal rent" was at the heart of the 2022 crisis windfall profits controversy that triggered EU windfall profit taxes and the subsequent electricity market reform.
 The reform (adopted April 2024) introduces two-sided Contracts for Difference (CfDs) for new public-supported generation, which return revenues above a strike price to consumers — partially severing the link between gas prices and renewable/nuclear electricity costs.

 EU Natural Gas Prices — TTF €40/MWh, 3× US Henry Hub, Households €0.12/kWh

 Natural gas prices are the most consequential input cost in the EU electricity market — and the primary transmission mechanism through which geopolitical events in Russia translate into EU household and industrial energy bills.
-The EU natural gas market is benchmarked against the Title Transfer Facility (TTF) virtual trading point in the Netherlands — the European gas price reference equivalent to the Henry Hub benchmark in the United States.
-TTF spot prices in 2025–2026 average approximately €35–50/MWh (approximately $10–14 per million BTU) — significantly higher than US Henry Hub prices of approximately $2.50–4/MMBtu and approximately 3–4× more expensive than US natural gas.
+The EU natural gas market is benchmarked against the Title Transfer Facility (TTF) virtual trading point in the Netherlands.
+TTF spot prices in 2025–2026 average approximately €35–50/MWh (approximately $10–14 per million BTU) — significantly higher than US Henry Hub prices of approximately $2.50–4/MMBtu.
 This structural gas price disadvantage relative to the United States is the root cause of the EU's industrial electricity competitiveness problem.

 EU Household Natural Gas Prices by Country — H1 2025 (€/kWh)